VojoKovanusic/DiscontApp-spring/README.md

 To work out the "Popular purchases":

-●	fetch 5 recent purchases for the user: GET /api/purchases/by_user/:username?limit=5
+<li>fetch 5 recent purchases for the user: GET /api/purchases/by_user/:username?limit=5</li>

-●	for each of those products, get a list of all people who previously purchased that product: GET /api/purchases/by_product/:product_id
+<li>for each of those products, get a list of all people who previously purchased that product: GET /api/purchases/by_product/:product_id</li>

-●	at the same time, request info about the products: GET /api/products/:product_id
+<li>	at the same time, request info about the products: GET /api/products/:product_id</li>

-●	finally, put all of the data together and sort it so that the product with the highest number of recent purchases is first.
+<li>	finally, put all of the data together and sort it so that the product with the highest number of recent purchases is first.</li>
 Example response:
 [
   {